 Kathleen is the author of twenty-six published books.

-- Fifteen historical novels and mysteries for young readers from American Girl
+- Sixteen historical novels and mysteries for young readers from American Girl

-- Four Chloe Ellefson Historic Sites mysteries for adults and mature teens from Midnight Ink
+- Five Chloe Ellefson Historic Sites mysteries for adults and mature teens from Midnight Ink

 - Five children's historical novels about the American Civil War from Dutton and White Mane Kids